Arthropleura

-Arthropleura, from Ancient Greek ἄρθρον (árthron), meaning "joint", and πλευρά (pleurá), meaning "rib", is an extinct genus of massive myriapod that lived in what is now Europe and North America around 344 to 292 million years ago, from the Viséan stage of the lower Carboniferous period to the Sakmarian stage of the lower Permian period.
+Arthropleura, from Ancient Greek ἄρθρον (árthron), meaning "joint", and πλευρά (pleurá), meaning "rib", is an extinct genus of massive myriapod that lived in modern-day Europe and North America around 344 to 292 million years ago, from the Viséan stage of the lower Carboniferous period to the Sakmarian stage of the lower Permian period.
 It was a millipede, and was capable of reaching at least 2 m in length, possibly up to over 2.5 m, making it the largest known land arthropod of all time.
 Arthropleura is known from body fossils as well as trace fossils, particularly giant trackways up to 50 cm wide, and potentially also large burrows.
 It lived in open, sparsely wooded environments near water, and may have been amphibious.

 Classification

 Illustrations of Arthropleura armata (Figs. 1-12) and Arthropleura mammata (Fig. 13) fossils, from Andree (1910).

 First discovered in 1849 during construction of a railway near Friedrichsthal in Germany, Arthropleura has consistently attracted much artistic and scientific attention, yet has historically been known from mostly fragmentary remains.
 Prior to its description, the remains were attributed by Hermann von Meyer to a decapod crustacean: "Arthropleura armata, a larger crustacean that seems to be related to the decapods; the pleura and rachis form separate or easily separable parts; only body rings have been found of this remarkable crustacean".
 In their subsequent full description of the genus, Hermann Jordan and Hermann von Meyer compared it with trilobites and eurypterids.
 The name Arthropleura (from Greek arthron "joint" and pleura "rib") would refer to the exoskeleton armor, for the separation of the median tergite along the central axis of the body ("rachis") and a paratergite on the side ("rib" or "pleuron").

-Another author, Moritz Kliver, described a small specimen of Arthropleura armata showing the underside, with a series of 7 pairs of limbs articulated with various other plates, including the sternites.
+Another author, Moritz Kliver, described a small specimen of Arthropleura armata showing the underside, with a series of seven pairs of limbs articulated with various other plates, including the sternites.
 Kliver said that Arthropleura could not be an insect, arachnid, or myriapod, but instead that it was a non-decapod crustacean, comparing the appendages to those of branchiopods.
 Following authors tended to view Arthropleura in connection to isopods, some believing it represented a very primitive Eumalacostracan crusteacean.
 Palaeontologists Lewis Moysey and Henry Woodward were the first to associate Arthropleura with Myriapoda in 1911.